SoSeDiKs-Universe/sosediks-universe.github.io/wiki/misc/block_changes_en.md

 ## {% href_link 🔧 | Mechanics %}

+### {% href_link 🔄 | Shared world destruction %}
+Block breaking is now shared among players with cracks staying in place for some time.

 ### {% href_link 🌊 | Water puddles hurt %}
 Falling into a puddle (one block of {% symlink water, Water %}) causes damage, you won't be able to save yourself with a {% symlink water_bucket, Water Bucket %}) anymore.